Larusso/modeler/README.md

-Modler
+Modeler
 ======
 *generate model source code from xml definitions*
 ***

-Modler is a Programm to generate class model source code from xml model definitions.
+Modeler is a Programm to generate class model source code from xml model definitions.
 Any language with a basic class system is supported.
 Your can generate multiple languages with the same model definition.

 There are different template projects available:

-//todo add list of projects
+//todo add list of template projects

 ## Usage

 ### run from source with [leiningen 2][lein]

 Make sure you have installed [leiningen][lein_install] on your system.
-Run modler like this:
+Run Modeler like this:

     lein run -- [options] path/to/model-definition.xml

-### run from modler.jar
+### run from modeler.jar

-You can eather build or download the modler.jar.
+You can eather build or download the modeler.jar.
-A complete jar with all dependencies can be found [here][modlerJar]:
+A complete jar with all dependencies can be found [here][modelerJar]:

     java -jar path/to/modle.jar -- [options] path/to/model-definition.xml

 ### Options

-use the option -h or --help when you run modler to see a help page with all available options
+use the option -h or --help when you run Modeler to see a help page with all available options

-    usage: modler [options] [model PATH]
+    usage: Modeler [options] [model PATH]

     Switches                     Default       Desc
     --------                     -------       ----